What is a CRM system?

 A vile palette

-Users should be able to spend hours upon hours of their life in the system without cone cell breaks.
+Users should be able to spend hours upon hours of their lives in the system without cone cell breaks.
 When planning color contrasts, aim for practicality, not surreality.
 The color circle is the usual tool for testing color combinations.

 Deafness to criticism